-We hope that you and your assigned roommate will find a way to work through any issues.
-It may help to meet with your Resident Assistant together to complete a roommate agreement, which clarifies any expectations or needs.
-Your Resident Director can also mediate conversations.
-We also realize that when every effort to work out issues between roommates has been exhausted, a room change may be considered.
-After a room freeze at the beginning of each semester, room changes may be granted at the discretion of your Resident Director or the Assistant Director, depending on available space.
+We hope that you and your assigned roommate will find a way to work through any issues!
+It may help to meet with your Resident Assistant together to complete a roommate agreement, which clarifies roommates' expectations or needs.
+Our first course of action is mediation, and your Resident Director can also mediate conversations.
+Policies regarding room changes, etc. for Fall 2022 will be reviewed and updates posted to our website once finalized.

 Facilities and Amenities

 While room sizes vary to some extent, many of the double rooms are approximately 12' by 15'.
 Please contact email@example.com for more specific information if needed.

 In most of our residence halls, except for Upperclass Hall and parts of Philippi Hall, we have common bathrooms.
 A whole floor or section shares one large bathroom, usually with 3-4 showers and 3-4 toilets.
 In Philippi Hall, there are wings with traditional doubles and singles, which share common, single-user bathrooms.
 Suites and apartments have a their own bathroom, shared by roommates.

 Are there facilities for washing and drying clothes?

 There are washers and dryers in all of the halls.
 There is no charge to residential students to use the machines - free laundry!
 Our washers are high efficiency (HE) machines and require HE laundry detergent.

 Is cable television available in the residence halls?

 USM has a streaming cable service called Apogee.

 What kinds of housekeeping services are provided?